Basis for outlook

 Marketing expenditure will be higher than in the previous year due to additional promotion of sales of the Easyhaler product portfolio in countries where the product was launched in 2017 or will be launched in 2018.
 Because the registrations and launches of new products are projects that take more than a year, the increases in resources and other inputs required in 2018 were planned mainly during the previous year.

-Research and development costs will be similar to 2017.
+Research and development costs are estimated to be slightly higher than in 2017.
 They are partly the Company’s internal fixed cost items, such as salaries and maintenance of the operating infrastructure, and partly external variable costs.
 External costs arise from, among other things, long-term clinical trials, which are typically performed in clinics located in several countries.
 The most important clinical trials scheduled for 2018 are either continuing from the previous year or at an advanced stage of planning, therefore their cost level can be estimated rather accurately.
 However, the accrued costs are materially affected by collaboration arrangements and how the costs arising are allocated between Orion and its collaboration partners.
 For instance, Bayer is paying the majority of the darolutamide (ODM-201) research costs.

-The Group’s total capital expenditure in 2018 is expected to be lower than in 2017, when the adjusted capital expenditure was EUR 77 million.
-The largest single ongoing investment project is expansion of Fermion’s Hanko manufacturing plant, which is intended to be completed by summer 2018.
+The Group’s total capital expenditure in 2018 is expected to be lower than in 2017, when adjusted capital expenditure was EUR 75 million.
+The largest single ongoing investment project, the expansion of Fermion’s Hanko manufacturing plant, was completed in June 2018.

 Near-term risks and uncertainties